mybay/mybay/README.md

 4. Unzip the archive and put it in the same folder where you unzipped MyBay.
    You should see a file called "torrents_mini.csv".
 MYBAY WON'T WORK WITHOUT THIS FILE.

 5. Make sure you have Python 2.7.* installed.
-If you have a Mac or Linux it should already be available.
-You can download it [here](https://www.python.org/downloads/)
+You can download it [here](https://www.python.org/downloads/) (if you are on a Mac or Linux it should already be available)

 6. Run the MyBay script (mybay.command on a Mac or mybay.cmd on Windows).